Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Fuego Volcano Erupting at Sunset

-Wicho & Charlie’s runs a very professional and well organised hike.
+Wicho and Charlie’s runs a very professional and well organised hike.
 Their guides were excellent and made sure that everyone was well taken care of.
 They had enough guides that you could go at whatever pace you were comfortable with without worrying about being left behind.
 Their campsite has the best vantage point for viewing Fuego Volcano and their food was delicious.
 We think they run the best tour on the volcano and highly recommend going with them.

 What is supplied on the Wicho & Charlie’s Acatenango overnight hike